WHAT IS LIGHT POLLUTION?

 Globally, light pollution is growing at 3% annually.
 This means that most of the world will have lost the ability to see,enjoy and be inspired by stars by 2050.
 Bunya Mountains Dark Sky Park will preserve the existing light qualities current at Bunya Mountains to ensure that future generations will have the same opportunities to be awe-struck by its dark skies

-Bunya Mountains (Bonye Buri) is the 'holy mountain' of Australia's First Nations Peoples.
+Bunya Mountains (Bonye Buri) is the 'sacred mountain' of Australia's First Nations Peoples.
 Placed on the UNESCO Tentative List for World Heritage Listing in 2010, its ecosystems are critically endangered including its rare grasslands and ancient dry rainforests.
 Bunya Mountains Dark Sky Park will provide essential dark sky habitat for the nocturnal flora and fauna of Bunya Mountains which have evolved in isolation and are dependent on natural light and darkness cycles for their continued survival

 Please lend us your support